PSST-Challenge/pssteval/README.md

 distinguished only by their vowels: /ɔ/ versus /o͡ʊ/.
 If we treat /o͡ʊ/ as two phonemes during distance calculation, we can go from /ɔ/ to /o/ with only [+tense], but then we must suffer the cost of a full /ʊ/ insertion.
-The way we handle diphthongs eliminates this diphthong penalty, and is better aligned with the intuition that resulted in ARPAbet using a single token for both monophthongs and diphthongs.s
+The way we handle diphthongs eliminates this diphthong penalty, and is better aligned with the intuition that resulted in ARPAbet using a single token for both monophthongs and diphthongs.